goutymcgoutface/public/README.md

 ### Start playing with things :sunglasses:

 * Vary intake as per folklore, random ideas...
 What happens when I have a pint of beer?
+(Potential thought: if beer is that bad for uric acid, maybe try a pint and watch for the uric acid spike?)

 ### Other data points to collect (potentially)

 * Sleep: Use a FitBit to track amount of time asleep.
-* Environmental info -- temperature and humidity: (Remain unconvinced this is unnecessary) Find a website to show average daily temperature and humidity, and track
+* Environmental info -- temperature and humidity: (Remain unconvinced this is necessary) Find a website to show average daily temperature and humidity, and track
 * Activity -- maybe?

 ## Analysis